topherchris420/topherchris420/README.md

 **Founder + CEO, Vers3Dynamics**

 An artist building adaptive systems for biosignal modeling, human-state inference, and closed-loop feedback.
+I create because the alternative is unbearable: a day that occurs and is not noticed occurring.

 `Washington, DC / Bethesda, MD` - `resonant intelligence` - `signal-first systems`